-- 1. sin

-- 2. commit iniquity

-- 3. do wickedness

-- 4. rebel, from both the Scriptures and the prophets that God had sent unto the nation

-- 5. departing from God's precepts and judgments
+- 4. rebel, from both the Scriptures and the prophets that God had sent unto the nation - 5. departing from God's precepts and judgments

 These sins build, from the simple and generic "sin" to departing from God's precepts and judgments, or an ultimate rejection of the Scriptures.
 This is where all sin eventually leads.